 The project is launching with three bespoke projects across the UK:

 In Cheshire and Merseyside with the Improving Me Partnership, two cohorts of eight mums are working with four musicians in a blended project offering a mix of digital and live interactions supported by an NHS community engagement team.
+The first performance of the new lullabies takes place on 27 November hosted by the Museum of Liverpool.

 Jo Ward, NHS Cheshire and Merseyside says: